 When to turn off the gas:

-After shutting off the gas, only the utility provider will be able to turn it back on again.
-For this reason, utilities companies only recommend shutting off the gas if you suspect a leak.
+After shutting off the gas, only the utility provider can turn it back on again.
+For this reason, utility companies only recommend shutting off the gas if you suspect a leak.

-I personally would play it safe though and just shut off the gas – especially if it was a large earthquake and aftershocks were likely, or if I was going to evacuate the home.
+I would play it safe, though, and just shut off the gas – especially if it was a large earthquake and aftershocks were likely or if I was going to evacuate the home.

 4. Tap Water after Earthquakes